armada-ths/ais/new_Readme.md

 ```bash
 python manage.py runserver [your local ip]:[port] --settings local_settings
 ```

+To run the local server you will need to always run within the vritual environment.

 # Setting up a new AIS server
 This instructions are used for settings up a new instance of AIS